myklmaring/multiple_style_transfer/README.md

 # multiple_style_transfer

 This is an original python implementation of real-time style transfer [[1]](#1).
+Style transfer is rendering one image (content image) with the style of another image (style image).

 This implementation allows for the combination of two or more styles during the style transfer.
 The first method I used to accomplish this was summing the losses from each style image during training.
 The alternative method I used to accomplish multiple style transfer was using distillation [[2]](#2) with pretrained single-style style transfer transformers.

 ## References
 <a id="1">[1]</a>